ryo-ma/github-profile-trophy/README.md

 2. Current Rank.
 3. Title according to rank.
 4. Target aggregation result.
 5. Next Rank Bar.
-From the current rank to the next rank.
+The road from the current rank to the next rank.

 # Optional Request Parameters